 - Initial Grants.
-Each new non-employee director who joins the Board (excluding a former employee director who ceases to be an employee director, but who remains a director) is entitled to receive stock options or RSUs, or a mix thereof, on the date that the individual is first appointed or elected to the Board, as determined by the Board in its sole discretion. - Ongoing Grants.
+Each new non-employee director who joins the Board (excluding a former employee director who ceases to be an employee director, but who remains a director) is entitled to receive stock options or RSUs, or a mix thereof, on the date that the individual is first appointed or elected to the Board, as determined by the Board in its sole discretion.
+As outlined above, under the current director compensation programs, a new director would receive a standard annual grant that is prorated to his or her start date. - Ongoing Grants.
 Each non-employee director who has served on the Board for at least six months, as of the date of grant, will receive an annual grant of stock options or RSUs, or a mix thereof, as determined by the Board in its sole discretion.
 Ongoing grants have historically been made in the first quarter of each fiscal year and have been comprised of only RSUs.
-Under the Company's 2019 non-employee director compensation program, non-employee directors received an RSU award with a grant date value of \$120,000 that vested in full after 1 year. - Discretionary Grants.
+Under the Company's 2020 non-employee director compensation program, non-employee directors received an RSU award with a grant date value of \$150,000 that vested in full after 1 year. - Discretionary Grants.
 The Board may make discretionary grants of stock options or RSUs, or a mix thereof, to any nonemployee director.